 (the ones on the right receive eternal life, the ones on the left everlasting punishment)

 The scenes about his ministry show Christ as a beardless young man.
 In the 13 scenes on the opposite wall, he has a beard and seems older and more mature, much like the Christ of the lower zone.
-Included in this post are three scenes from the Passion: Christ on trial before the High Priest and the Sanhedrin (right image), the Last Supper (image below) and Christ being led away to his crucifixion (far right image).
+Included in this post are four scenes from the Passion: the Kiss of Judas, Christ on trial before the High Priest and the Sanhedrin, the Last Supper (all below) and Christ being led away to his Crucifixion (image on the right).

 The crucifixion itself is not included in the cycle.
 The imagery of the Last Supper is particularly interesting.
 Of course we all know the depictions from the Late Middle Ages and the Renaissance, with Christ and his disciples seated behind a long table.
 Here, Christ is not in the middle, but at the left of the table, and he and his followers are not seated, but reclining on couches in the traditional Roman fashion.
 Two huge fishes are on the small table.